bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 3. On the [Stripe Dashboard](https://dashboard.stripe.com/), create and configure a second app-specific Stripe account.
 The app uses this account's client secret to process subscription payments.

    a.
-On the top left corner of your Stripe Dashboard, click the name of your merchant-specific account.
+In the top left corner of your Stripe Dashboard, click the name of your merchant-specific account.
 Select **+ New Account** from the drop-down list.

    b.
 Give the new account a name that clearly identifies it as app-specific to differentiate it from the merchant-specific payment and subscription management account.
 This guide uses **BigCommerce App** as an example.